 Aim 2: Identify the common driving mutations among different cancers.

 Hypothesis and rationale- The Cancer Genome Atlas (TCGA) project has created the comprehensive molecular characterization of 33 cancers at different molecular levels: single nucleotide polymorphism (SNP), copy number variation (CNV), microRNA expression, mRNA expression and DNA methylation.
 There have been many studies to discover the subtypes of each cancer type.
 However, little research has been conducted on identifying the same subtypes among different cancer types.
 The objective of this aim is to identify similar subtypes between breast cancer and ovarian cancer.
 We hypothesize that subtypes of different cancers share similar molecular features.
-Defining cancers as a disease not by its tissue of origin but by the genetic characteristics provides the possibility of finding new treatments for some subtypes of cancers, which have no available treatment but their similar subtypes of other cancers have existing treatments.
+Defining cancers as a disease not by its tissue of origin but by the genetic characteristics provides the possibility of finding new treatments for some subtypes of cancers which share a common mechanism of carcinogenesis with other cancers of a similar subtype.

-We will apply MGMCluster on two possibly similar cancer types together: breast cancer and ovarian cancer.
-And determine if the samples in the same subgroup but from two different cancer types share similar molecular mechanism of carcinogenesis.
+We will apply MGMCluster on two, possibly similar, cancer types: breast cancer and ovarian cancer.
+And determine if the samples in the same subgroup, but from two different cancer types, share similar molecular mechanism of carcinogenesis.
 Successful completion of this aim will discover similar subgroups of two different cancers and the shared causal molecular mechanism.
 This will be a proof of concept that cancers should be defined by the molecular features but not its tissue of origin.
-In addition, if we discover one subtype with available treatment is similar to another subtype from the other cancer type, the existing treatment can likely be repositioned.
+In addition, if we discover one subtype with available treatment is similar to another subtype from the other cancer type, the existing treatment can likely be re-appropriated.
 At the completion of this aim, we expect to discover the molecular similarity between different cancer types.

 Approach- Multi-omics data for breast invasive carcinoma and Ovarian serous cystadenocarcinoma will be obtained from TCGA.
 The following table shows the types of available omics data types and number of available samples from TCGA: